- Grand Master of Utah Masons | 2017 -

 of Free & Accepted Masons of Utah

-Robert M. "Spats" Wolfarth, a native Texan, now lives near the University of Utah in Salt Lake City.
+Robert M. "Spats" Wolfarth, lives near the University of Utah in Salt Lake City.
 Born in El Paso, raised in Dallas, and schooled in Austin, he holds a double bachelor of arts in International Economics and Russian Language from the University of Texas.
 After six years of working in foreign policy, defense, and intelligence for the US Senate and US House of Representatives in Washington, Robert decided it was time to get a real job.
-He moved into the medical device industry where he has now worked for 24 years, including teaching at the graduate level at Utah Valley University and running his own consulting firm.
+He moved into the medical device industry where he has worked for 24 years, including teaching at the graduate level at Utah Valley University and running his own consulting firm.
 He has held many volunteer positions in his community, such as Chairman of the Church Council at Christ United Methodist Church in Salt Lake City and President of his Homeowners Association Board of Directors.

-Among his Masonic charitable activities, Robert is a member of the Grand Master's Club of the Knight Templar Eye Foundation, Associate Patron of the Knight Templar Eye Foundation, supporter of the 365 Club of Utah Rite Care, a founding member of the Utah Rite Care One Child Club, a Superintendent of Building for Utah Rite Care, has received the General Grand Master's Award of the Cryptic Masons Medical Research Foundation, and is a Sustaining Donor to Shriners Hospitals for Children and a New Century donor to the George Washington Masonic National Memorial.
+Among his Masonic charitable activities, Robert is a member of the Grand Master's Club of the Knight Templar Eye Foundation, Associate Patron of the Knight Templar Eye Foundation, supporter of the 365 Club of Utah Rite Care, a founding annual supporter of the Utah Rite Care One Child Club, a Superintendent of Building for Utah Rite Care, has received the General Grand Master's Award of the Cryptic Masons Medical Research Foundation, and is a Sustaining Donor to Shriners Hospitals for Children and a New Century donor to the George Washington Masonic National Memorial.
 He also supports several community charities by labor and finance.